IIHE-Hc-Analysis/IIHE-Hc-Analysis.github.io/index.md

 # The IIHE

 The Inter-University Institute For High Energies (IIHE) institute is a joined institute of the VUB and ULB high-energy physics groups.
 To learn more about the institute, you can visit the [IIHE website](https://iihe.ac.be/).
 The IT group of the IIHE should send you a welcome email regarding the IT infrastructure.
-If they have not sent it yet after you arrive at the institute, you can ask them via [support-iihe@listserv.vub.ac.be](mailto:support-iihe@listserv.vub.ac.be).
+If they have not sent it yet after you arrive at the institute, you can ask them via [support-iiheATlistserv.vub.ac.be](mailto:support-iihe@listserv.vub.ac.be).
 Their welcome email should give pointers to IIHE indico account registration, access to the [T2B computing cluster](https://t2bwiki.iihe.ac.be/First_access_to_t2b) (including the so-called "m-machines"), etc.

 Additional useful links and information:
 - [IIHE indico](https://indico.iihe.ac.be/), for meeting agendas.
 Note that you need to create a different account than you use for [cern indico](https://indico.cern.ch/category/6803/).
 Once you have created your IIHE indico account, you should ask Gerrit to be added to the CMS IIHE indico group to get access to CMS-internal meetings.

-# CERN and CMS
+# CERN and the CMS experiment

 Here are a few pointers that are useful for newcomers in CERN and the CMS experiment.
 - CERN and CMS registration: see the page on the website of the [CMS secretariat](https://cms-secretariat.web.cern.ch/cms-registration-and-computing-account#) and the (CMS twiki)[https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookGetAccount].
 With you CERN account, you can get access to the lxplus computing cluster.